AidynSagyndyk/deep-learning-final-project/reports\week-01.md

-# Deep Learning Final Project
+Deep Learning Final Project

-**Sagyndyk Aidyn**
-## Project Topic
-**Stanford Dogs Dataset**
+Sagyndyk Aidyn

+Topic of the Project

+Plant Disease Recognition via Convolutional Neural Networks

-## 1. Project Title
+1. Name of the Project

-**Classification of Dog Breeds with Convolutional Neural Networks**
+Recognition of Different Plant Diseases Using Convolutional Neural Networks

-## 2. Problem Statement
+2. Problem Statement

-The purpose of this project is to create a deep learning algorithm that can accurately classify images of dogs into specific breeds.
-This is a **multi-class image classification problem**, where:
+The objective of this project is to construct a deep learning model to categorize plant leaf images based on plant diseases.
+The task of this project is a multi-class image classification problem, in which:

-* **Input:** dog image
-* **Output:** dog breed
-This problem has real-world uses in a variety of industries such as:
-* pet recognition software
-* veterinary medicine
-* image search and sorting
-The problem is particularly difficult because many dog breeds are visually similar.
+Input: picture of a plant leaf
+Output: disease class (healthy leaf class)

+The ability to distinguish various plant diseases can be beneficial to agriculture as it will lead to increased yield of crops.

+Challenging aspects: lighting variations, leaf variation and similar appearances of some diseases.

-## 3. Dataset
+3. Data Set

-The **Stanford Dogs Dataset** is utilized in this project, which is an image dataset created for the purpose of fine-grained classification of dog breeds.
-* **Image count:** 20,000+
-* **Class count:** 120 dog breeds
-* **Type of data:** RGB images (JPEG format)
-* **Input:** Dog pictures
-* **Output:** Breed names
-This dataset has a high diversity in dog breeds that look very similar to each other, which complicates the classification task.
+In the scope of this project, the PlantVillage Dataset will be utilized.
+It is one of the most popular datasets employed by researchers in computer vision to solve plant disease recognition problems.

+Number of images: 50,000+
+Number of classes: Multiple diseases and healthy leaves Image Format: RGB images (.JPEG)
+Input: plant leaf images
+Output: disease classes

+The data set includes images of both healthy and unhealthy plant leaves collected under specific conditions.

-The dataset is publicly available and frequently used in computer vision studies.
+Publicly available and often used in agricultural AI research projects.